gr0uch/simulacra/README.md

 - **Object.defineProperty** (ES5): used for binding keys on objects.
 - **WeakMap** (ES6): memory efficient mapping of DOM nodes.

+It makes use of these DOM API features:

 - **Node.insertBefore** (DOM Level 1): used for inserting document fragments.
 - **Node.appendChild** (DOM Level 1): used for inserting elements in to document fragments.
 - **Node.removeChild** (DOM Level 1): used for removing elements.